 Loading page content

-Ireland Unemployment Rate climbed to 4.9% in May 2026, released June 2026, up 0.1% from April's 4.8% reading.
+Ireland Unemployment Rate climbed to 5.1% in July 2026, released August 2026, up 0.1% from June's 5.0% reading.
 The reading matched expectations.
-Unemployment Rate has now risen for 4 consecutive months.
-Over the past 3 months, Unemployment Rate averaged 4.75%, vs 4.77% in the prior 3-month window.
-The reading is in the 85th percentile of the trailing 24-month range.
+Unemployment Rate has now risen for 6 consecutive months.
+Over the past 3 months, Unemployment Rate averaged 4.95%, vs 4.7% in the prior 3-month window.
+Unemployment Rate is now the highest in 37 months.

 across last 12 releases